 Mentors video diary

 Your mentors will reflect back on the first two week’s key themes and your comments.
 You can use this to catch up on the course discussions and see if you missed any of the highlights so far.
-The first video diary will be available after 8 March.
+The first video diary was recorded on 16 January.
+A transcript will be online soon.